Sivasankari1823/Sivasankari-Data-Analyst-Portfolio/README.md

 ---

 ## 🚀 Learning in Progress
-- Application Support & Production Issue Handling
-- SQL for Data Validation & QA Testing
+- ETL & Data QA Testing with SQL + Python
-- Power BI Service (Deployment & Sharing)
+- Power BI Service (RLS, Gateway, and Deployment)
-- Cloud Fundamentals (Azure / AWS Basics)
+- Azure & Cloud Data Tools for scalable reporting
+- Python Automation for Data Validation

 ---

-## 🎯 Career Goal
+## 📊 Career Vision
-To build a career in Application Support, Testing, and Data Analysis by combining troubleshooting skills with data-driven insights to improve system performance and business outcomes.
+I aim to bridge the gap between **data engineering and analytics**, leveraging automation and BI to create faster insights and stronger business impact.
+Curious by nature, I thrive on continuous learning and exploring the “why” behind the data.

 ---